 Baumard, N., Huillery, E., Hyafil, A. and Safra, L. (2022) The cultural evolution of love in history, Nature Human Behavior (Supplementary material, supplementary review, data and code here, as well as the Ancient World Values Survey)

 Dubourg, E., Thouzeau, V., de Dampierre, C., & Baumard, N. (2021).
 Exploratory preferences explain the cultural success of imaginary worlds in modern societies. https://doi.org/10.31234/osf.io/d9uqs

 André, J. B., Baumard, N., & Boyer, P. (2020) The Mystery of Symbolic Culture: What fitness costs?
 What fitness benefits?

-Dubourg, E., André, JB, and Baumard, N. (In press) The evolution of music: one trait, two ultimate-level explanations.
+Dubourg, E., André, JB, and Baumard, N. (2021) The evolution of music: one trait, two ultimate-level explanations.
 Commentary to ‘Origins of music in credible signaling’ by Mehr et al., Behavioral and Brain Sciences.

 Dubourg, E. & Baumard, N. (Forthcoming) The Evolutionary Origins of Fiction.
 Handbook of Fiction and Belief.

 Dubourg, E., André JB, and Baumard N., (2021) L’origine des fictions : l’hypothèse des fonctions évolutionnaires sociales, Fabula, 25.